Aesthetics: Interpretation and criticism

-Intentionalism is a controversial theory, termed intentional fallacy by its critics.
+Intentionalism is a controversial theory, sometimes termed the intentional fallacy by its critics.
 Some objections point to cases where the author's intention cannot be known, where the author cannot be identified, or where no traditional author exists, as in artworks created by artificial intelligence.
 In these cases, meaning would be inaccessible or non-existent.
 (Note: As a result, some theorists follow Roland Barthes in talking about "the death of the author" to emphasize the artwork itself rather than its origin.)
 Other objections assert that an artist may fail to accurately express their intention or may manifest unintended aesthetic features, suggesting that an artwork can contain both less and more than the artist intended.

 An alternative to intentionalism argues that meaning is determined by artistic, stylistic, linguistic, and other cultural conventions.
 For example, linguistic conventions determine the literal meanings of words and thereby influence the overall meaning of a poem.
 Another framework holds that meaning is shaped by how the audience, rather than the author, interprets or would interpret the intention underlying the work.
 Artistic formalism proposes a different approach by focusing interpretation exclusively on formal or perceptual features of artworks.

 Aestheticism and instrumentalism are theories about the value of art.
 Aestheticism asserts that the primary value of art lies in its intrinsic aesthetic merits, independent of any external purposes.
 This idea of the autonomy of art is expressed in the slogan "art for art's sake".
 Strong forms of aestheticism not only disregard external purposes but see them as detrimental influences that undermine artistic integrity.
 Instrumentalism, by contrast, explains the value of art by the effects it has on other domains.
 It understands art as a means to things such as moral education, spiritual growth, therapeutic benefits, and social cohesion.